rxrossi/availability-rest/README.md

 Such format integrates nicely with libraries like `react-available-times`.

-The available methods for this resource are GET and PUT on /v1/availabilities It is necessary to be authenticated as a professional to use this route, and results of GET are the professiona'ls availabilities and PUT replaces the availabilities of the professional
+The available methods for this resource are GET and PUT on /v1/availabilities

+It is necessary to be authenticated as a professional to use this route, and results of GET are the professional's availabilities and PUT replaces the availabilities of the professional

 ## Getting all professionals available in a range of time